cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 - `poly_eval(self, p: list[T], x: T) -> T` evaluates a polynomial
   `p` at `x` such that `p` is in the Lagrange basis representation.
-  Its implementation can be done without interpolating the polynomial.
+  This evaluation runs in linear time without interpolating the polynomial.

 - `poly_eval_batched(self, polys: list[list[T]], x: T) -> list[T]` similar to
   `Lagrange.poly_eval`, evaluates a list of polynomials at `x`.
-  Its implementation is faster by sharing intermediate calculations.
+  These evaluations can be performed faster by sharing intermediate calculations.

 - `extend_values_to_power_of_2(self, p: list[T], n: int)` appends evaluations
   to the polynomial `p` (in-place) until the number of evaluations is `n`,